 Gums Texture: You can also check the gums as well.
 Hydrated gums will have a nice pink color (unless the dog's gums are naturally not pink) with a nice coat of saliva.
 In contrast, dehydrated gums will be pale and have a tacky touch to them.

-Capillary Refill Time (CRT): This test also uses the gums as a measurement of hydration.
+Capillary Refill Time (CRT): This test also uses the gums to measure hydration.
 First, apply continuous pressure onto the gums for 5 seconds.
 The pressure should be enough to where it turns.
 The area where pressure is applied turns slightly white.
-When you release the pressure, the gum should spring back to a pink color instantaneously.
+The gum should spring back to a pink color instantaneously when you release the pressure.

 #3 Marshmallow Root & Slippery Elm Bark

-Both of these herbs are a mucilaginous product that functions as a demulcent (anti-inflammatory) agent.
+These herbs are mucilaginous products that function as a demulcent (anti-inflammatory) agent.
 The mucilage of these herbs is a complex polysaccharide that becomes a gel-like substance when mixed with water.

-Marshmallow root has been studied for its healing properties surrounding constipation and colic while slippery elm bark by indigenous tribes from mucilage for wounds, skin conditions, coughs, and sore throats.
-These herbs are also beneficial to give if your dog has constipation too.
+Marshmallow root has been studied for its healing properties surrounding constipation and colic, while slippery elm bark by indigenous tribes from mucilage for wounds, skin conditions, coughs, and sore throats.
+These herbs can also be beneficial for constipation.

-Fun fact: Slippery elm bark can also be given to horses to help with ulcers or GI upset!
+Did you know slippery elm bark can also be given to horses to help with ulcers or GI upset?

 Pumpkin is another trendy go-to supplement for GI imbalances.
-It can be hard to find a quality pumpkin puree (especially during the COVID-19 pandemic) free of added ingredients, organic, BPA-free lining, etc., unless you are making it yourself.
-If you have some quality pumpkin on hand, feel free to add a dollop in.
+Unless you make it yourself, it can be tricky to find a quality pumpkin puree free of added ingredients, organic, BPA-free lining, etc. If you have some quality pumpkin on hand, feel free to add a dollop in.
 This should only be given in small amounts as it can be high on the glycemic index.

 Stomach trouble can be the worst for you and especially your dog.
 But hopefully, with these tips & tricks, you can get through it like a pro.
-As always, thanks for stopping by & Always Keep Exploring!
+As always, I hope you learn something new today & Always Keep Exploring!

-disclaimer: Any information shared is to be used at your own discretion.
-Any information shared is not intended to replace a holistic or integrative veterinarian's advice.
+disclaimer: Any information shared is to be used at your discretion.
+Any information shared is not intended to replace veterinary advice.